Student Complaint Policy and Resolution Process

 Students have the right to submit a formal written complaint for any grievance.

-1. To submit a formal complaint, students should submit the formal complaint form.
-Students who are unable to submit this form for any reason, including a documented disability or web accessibility issue, can contact the Office of the Dean of Students at (321) 674-8080.
+- To submit a formal complaint, students should submit the formal complaint form.
+Students who are unable to submit this form for any reason, including a documented disability or web accessibility issue, can contact the Office of the Vice President for Student Affairs at (321) 674-8080 or vpsa@fit.edu.

-2. This formal complaint form is sent to the Office of the Dean of Students.
-The Office of the Dean of Students will assign a university representative to investigate the complaint and to bring the complaint to resolution.
+- This formal complaint form is sent to the Office of the Vice President for Student Affairs.
+The Office of the Vice President for Student Affairs will assign a university representative to investigate the complaint and to bring the complaint to resolution.

-3. If the student would rather not discuss the matter with the Dean of Students, the student may make a submit a written formal complaint to the Provost’s Office who will assign a university representative to investigate the complaint and bring the complaint to resolution.
+- If the student would rather not discuss the matter with the Office of the Vice President for Student Affairs, the student may submit a written formal complaint to the Office of University Counsel who will assign a university representative to investigate the complaint and bring the complaint to

-4. The designated representative will reach out to all involved parties to understand the relevant issues.
-This representative will facilitate resolution of the complaint based on documented university policies and procedures and/or applicable regulations.
+- The designated representative will reach out to all involved parties to understand the relevant issues.
+This representative will facilitate a resolution of the complaint based on documented university policies and procedures and/or applicable

-5. All materials related to the complaint, including documentation and resolution, must be provided by the university representative assigned to investigate the complaint to the Dean of Students or to the Provost’s appointee.
+- All materials related to the complaint, including documentation and resolution, must be provided by the university representative assigned to investigate the complaint to the Office of the Vice President for Student Affairs or to the Office of University Counsel’s appointee.

-6. If the university representative assigned to investigate the complaint is unable to bring it to resolution, the Office of the Dean of Students or Provost’s designee will then coordinate the investigation and resolution of the complaint.
+- If the university representative assigned to investigate the complaint is unable to bring it to resolution or determines that there is no foundation for the complaint, for academic complaints, the Office of the Provost, and for non-academic matters, the Office of the Vice President for Student Affairs, shall coordinate the final resolution of the matter.

 Other Guidelines Related to Complaints